 Participants do not become vested in their AEP Supplemental Plan benefit until they become vested in their AEP Retirement Plan benefit or upon a change in control.
-As of December 31, 2019, each of the named executive officers was fully vested in their AEP Supplemental Benefit Plan benefit.
+As of December 31, 2020, each of the named executive officers who participate in this benefit (Messrs.
+Tierney and Feinberg and Mses.
+Barton and Hillebrand) was fully vested in their AEP Supplemental Benefit Plan benefit.

 CSW Executive Retirement Plan.
 The CSW Executive Retirement Plan is a nonqualified defined benefit pension plan.
 It generally provides eligible participants with benefits that are in excess of those provided under the terms of the former CSW Retirement Plan (which was merged into the AEP Retirement Plan) as determined upon the participant's termination of employment.
 The excess benefits are calculated without regard to the limitations imposed by the Internal Revenue Code on annual compensation and annual benefits.
-As of December 31, 2019, Mr. Akins was fully vested in his CSW Executive Retirement Plan benefit.
+As of December 31, 2020, Mr. Akins was fully vested in his CSW Executive Retirement Plan benefit.

-Nonqualified Deferred Compensation for 2019
+Nonqualified Deferred Compensation for 2020